Olical/StateMachine/README.md

 When loading with this method you don't even pollute the global namespace.
 Everything is passed around with AMD, so no `window.*` values.
 If you skip AMD and use a script tag it will place it and EventEmitter in the global namespace though.
 This is `window` in browsers and `exports` in environments such as [node.js](http://nodejs.org/).

+### A note on dependencies

+You will see a few other dependencies come down with the Bower package, but don't panic.
+EventEmitter is the only real dependency of the script, the others are used for testing among other things in the repository itself.
+They are not loaded at any point when using StateMachine.

 ## License (MIT)

 Copyright (c) 2012 Oliver Caldwell